GSA/open-gsa-redesign/_apidocs/fsrs-bulkupload-api.md

 Error Code|Error Message | Reason/Description
 ----------|--------------|-------------------
-400|Error processing the request | Invalid JSON format provided 400|primeEntityInformation is required | primeEntityInformation is empty 401|Encountered error authenticating user.Invalid JWT provided | Invalid Authorization Email provided 401|Please provide valid Authorization Email & API Key | API Key and/or Authorization Email is required 401|Insufficient privileges to perform the operation |	Account does not have appropriate privileges to perform the operation 403|You dont have permission to access this resource | Forbidden 404|Requested URL not found	| Not found 405|Insufficient privileges to edit  | Validation exception 500| Internal Server Error please try after sometime | Internal Server Error 501| Invalid request |Not Implemented
+401|Please provide valid Authorization Email & API Key | API Key and/or Authorization Email is required 401|Encountered error authenticating user.Invalid JWT provided | Invalid Authorization Email provided 403|You dont have permission to access this resource | Account does not have appropriate privileges to perform the operation 404|Requested URL not found	| Not found
+500| Internal Server Error please try after sometime | Internal Server Error 501| Invalid request |Not Implemented
+400|Error processing the request | Invalid JSON format provided 400|primeEntityInformation is required | primeEntityInformation is empty

 <p><small><a href="#">Back to top</a></small></p>